 25 Apr How to Diagnose Ignition Failure and Steps to Rectifying a Failed Ignition

-When you hear the term “ignition failure,” a vehicle that fails to start may be the first thing that comes to mind.
-But ignition failure can also be a problem that occurs in your home’s heating system, particularly if you have a gas furnace.
+When you hear the term “ignition failure,” a vehicle failing to start provides a mental image.
+However, ignition failure problems also occur in your home’s heating system, particularly if you have a gas furnace.
 If you suspect your furnace is experiencing ignition failure, there are a few ways you can diagnose the problem.

 Make Sure the Gas is On